bourumir-wyngs/rs-opw-kinematics/README.md

 ## The frame

-Since 1.8.2 this package supports the frame transform that allows to transform the robot trajectory (in terms of joint angles) prepared for one location to make the same kind of movements in another location (translated and rotated).
+This package supports the frame transform that allows to transform the robot trajectory (in terms of joint angles) prepared for one location to make the same kind of movements in another location (translated, rotated, and scaled).
 Frame in robotics is most commonly defined by the 3 pairs of points (to and from) if the transform includes also rotation, or just a single pair is enough if only shift (but not a rotation) is involved.

+Frame construction uses `rs_opw_kinematics::glam::DVec3` points and stores the resulting transform as `Pose`.
 Once constructed by specifying original and transformed points, the Frame object can take "canonical" joint angles and calculated joint angles for the transformed (shifted and rotated) trajectory.
 See the [frame](https://docs.rs/rs-opw-kinematics/latest/rs_opw_kinematics/frame/index.html) documentation and [example](examples/frame.rs) for details.

 ## Individual link positions